hu5o-dev/ammo-lol-tools/README.md

-# 📄 Ammo lol tools README
+# 📄 ammo.lol API tools README

 Welcome to this project!
 Below, you'll find descriptions and usage instructions for three different Python scripts included in this repository.
 Each script has a specific purpose and can be used for various tasks, such as generating API keys, upscaling images, and fetching user data from an API.